Syed Muhammed Abul Faiz

-Syed Muhammed Abul Faiz, also known as SMA Faiz, (born 25 December 1947) is a Bangladeshi academic and incumbent chairman of Bangladesh University Grants Commission.
+Syed Muhammed Abul Faiz, also known as SMA Faiz, (born 25 December 1947) is a Bangladeshi academic and was the chairman of Bangladesh University Grants Commission.
 He served as the 26th vice-chancellor of the University of Dhaka from September 2002 until January 2009.
 He was also the chairman of the Public Service Commission of Bangladesh before his tenure as the vice-chancellor.

 Early life and education

 Faiz was born on 25 December 1947 in 24 Parganas district, West Bengal, India.
 He grew up in Dhaka.
 His father A K K Syed Muhammed Hasan Ali, was a government officer in the then East Pakistan and retired as a magistrate in Dhaka.
 His mother was UN Zobeda Khatun.

 In 1968, Professor Faiz completed his M.S. degree in Soil Science from the University of Dhaka.
 In December 1970, Faiz went to the UK for doing research leading to Ph.D. and obtained the degree in Soil: Plant Water Relations from the Department of Botany, University of Aberdeen, under the supervision of Regius Professor P.E.
 Weatherley, Fellow of the Royal Society.